Measures of net effects in signed social and ecological networks: Abstract

 \section{Abstract}

-With improvements in data resolution and quality, researchers can now construct detailed representations of complex systems as signed, weighted, and directed networks.
+With improvements in data resolution and quality, researchers can now represent complex systems as signed, weighted, and directed networks.
 In this article, we introduce a framework for measuring net and indirect effects without simplifying these information-rich networks.
-Building on a generalization of Katz centrality, this framework captures both direct and indirect interactions, the effect of the whole network on a node and its reverse, the effect of a node on the whole network, while accommodating the complexity of signed, weighted, and directed edges.

-To contextualize our contribution, we propose a taxonomy that unifies existing approaches and measures from the literature.
-We then apply our measure to ecological networks, where net and indirect effects remain critical yet difficult to quantify factors influencing coexistence.
-Specifically, we observe a strong correlation between negative net effects and species extinction in generalized Lotka-Volterra dynamics.
-Additionally, we test our framework on a real-world social network, where it effectively identifies informative importance rankings, providing insights into influence propagation and power dynamics.
+It captures both direct and indirect interactions, the effect of the whole network on a node, and conversely, the effect of a node on the entire network, while accommodating the complexity of signed, weighted, and directed links.
+Our taxonomy unifies and extends existing approaches and measures from network science, computational social science, and ecological networks.
+We demonstrate its value in ecological systems, where net and indirect effects are critical yet difficult to quantify.
+Using generalized Lotka–Volterra dynamics, we find a strong correlation between negative net effects and species extinction.
+We further apply the framework to a real-world social network, where it identifies informative rankings that illuminate influence propagation and power dynamics.